Perturbative analysis of the Wess-Zumino flow: The Wess-Zumino flow

 \subsection{The Wess-Zumino flow with renormalization-invariant couplings}

-In Ref.\cite{Kadoh:2019glu}, we defined a supersymmetric flow equation using the gradient of the action Eq.~\eref{wz_action}.
+In Ref.~\cite{Kadoh:2019glu}, we defined a supersymmetric flow equation using the gradient of the action \eref{wz_action}.
 However, the bulk counterterms exist in this case, because the bare coupling constants $m, g$ included in the flow receive the renormalizations determined at $t=0$.
-See Ref.\cite{Capponi:2015ucc} for relevant arguments.
-Therefore, the flow theory with bare $m$ and $g$ is ill-defined at the quantum level.
+See Ref.~\cite{Capponi:2015ucc} for relevant arguments.
+Therefore, the flow theory with bare $m$ and $g$ is ill defined at the quantum level.

 In order to solve this issue, we introduce renormalization-invariant couplings into the flow equation.
-We consider the following rescaling of coordinates and field variables,
+We consider the following rescaling of coordinates and field variables:

 and

 Replacing every variable of the superfields by the corresponding rescaled variable, we have

 where